ISG Ltd: Administration

 On 8 October 2024, administrator EY told subcontractors and suppliers there were insufficient funds available to pay ISG creditors.
 On 21 October, EY filed a report showing ISG suppliers to seven ISG businesses (excluding ISG Fit Out) had made over £180m in claims for unpaid bills - a figure which was likely to rise.
 Former ISG employees were owed over £72.3m while HMRC was owed £54.4m by seven of the eight ISG businesses.
 One electrical contractor was owed over £20m.
 That electrical contractor, Phoenix ME, told its suppliers that they would not be paid because Phoenix had not been paid by ISG.
 In December 2024, the eight collapsed ISG firms were reported to owe £308m; ISG Construction, ISG Retail, ISG Engineering and ISG Fit Out accounted for the bulk of trade creditor losses, with ISG Fit Out owing £111.5m, and HMRC owed a total of £89.4m (excluding the £53.4m owed by the 11 liquidated ISG businesses).

 On 25 October 2024, Seventynine Lighting, a Gloucestershire-based ISG lighting subcontractor, went into administration, with 30 staff being made redundant, after ISG's collapse left an "insurmountable" bad debt of £2.1m, of which £1.8m was owed to trade creditors for work carried out on ISG projects.
 In November 2024, glazing specialist Vitrine Systems went into administration due to a debt of £187,000 owed by ISG, with 23 people made redundant.
 Yorkshire-based Hensall Mechanical Services blamed ISG's collapse for a 40% drop in turnover and a fall in pre-tax profit from £2.6m to £952,000 in the year to 31 December 2024.

 In November 2024, Morris & Spottiswood Group acquired the former ISG Cathedral business, part of ISG Fit Out, saving 111 jobs.

 In May 2025, administrator EY confirmed over two thirds of ISG's former employees were pursuing legal claims regarding the way they were made redundant.
+In March 2026, it was announced that 1,687 former ISG employees had secured awards of up to £5,600 each, over £9m in total, following legal claims against the company for failing to consult before staff were made redundant.

 In September 2025, administrator EY extended its oversight of the collapsed ISG businesses to September 2026, subcontractors began a class action against the government after project bank accounts failed to protect their cash, and questions were asked about a potential EY conflict of interest as the firm had previously provided restructuring advice to ISG's parent company and its banks.

+In January 2026, with administration of ISG companies now shared between EY (eight businesses) and Azets (11 businesses), ISG was reported to have owed a total of £1.2bn to unsecured creditors went it went into administration.